 The Property Plot command creates a new plot window with thermodynamic property data for a selected substance.
 Once created, additional property data or thermodynamic cycle state points can be superimposed on the plot using the Plot_Overlay_Plot command.

 Select the substance type from the radio buttons at the top of the dialog.
 Then select the substance from the list at the left.
-Detailed information relating to the substance model can be obtained by clicking on the Fluid Info button below the list.
+Information relating to the substance model can be obtained by clicking the Fluid Info button below the list.

-Selection of the Brines button will provide the option of plotting density, specific heat, viscosity or thermal conductivity as a function of temperature for up to six specified mass concentrations of the brine in water, as shown in the figure at the lower right..
+Selection of the Brine button will provide the option of plotting density, specific heat, viscosity or thermal conductivity as a function of temperature for up to six specified mass concentrations of the brine in water, as shown in the figure at the middle right.

 Calculated property data can be superimposed on a property plot using the Overlay Plot command.
 To construct plots of this nature, it is most convenient to place the properties that are to be plotted in arrays using square brackets to enclose the array index, e.g., T. In that way, the property values will be displayed in the Arrays window after calculations are completed and they can then be directly plotted.
 Also, the plot characteristics and axis scales can be modified in the usual manner with the Modify Axes and Modify Plot commands.